jithin-renji/ClaireUTILS/README.md

 unnoticed bugs and such.

 ### License
 ClaireUTILS is licenced under the GNU GPLv3.
-See "COPYING" for more information.
+See "LICENSE" for more information.